You are here

 Qua lux vera, deus, fulsit in orbem

-through whom the true light, God, shines into the world
+through whom the true light, God, shone upon the world

 Et carnem subiit rector Olympi.

-and the ruler of Olympus has become flesh.
+and the ruler of Olympus took on flesh.

-In the first half of the verse, similar to a hexameter (thus formally identical to the first words of the Introitus of the Marian Mass Salve sancta parens), its meter is a rare, post-classical one that certainly belongs in the context of humanist poetry..[20]
-The content of the text also references Salve sancta parens.
-Remarkably, the opening words differ in the word “diva” from Salve sancta parens.
-“Diva” is not a typical epithet for Mary like “sancta” or “vera.”
-Here, the divine mother and then her divine son are explicitly greeted, which has not only Christian but also mythological connotations (see, for example, Virgil’s Aeneis).
+The first half of the verse follows the metrical pattern of a hexameter, resembling the opening words of the Introitus of the Marian Mass Salve sancta parens.
+Its rare, post-classical meter places it within the context of humanist poetry.[20]
+The content also references Salve sancta parens.
+Notably, however, the opening words differ in the use of “diva” instead of “sancta.”
+“Diva” is not a typical epithet for Mary, unlike “sancta” or “vera.”
+Here, the divine mother is explicitly addressed, followed by her divine son—invoking not only Christian but also mythological connotations, such as Virgil’s Aeneid.

-The ruler is surprisingly addressed with the non-Christian image of the “Ruler of Olympus” (“rector Olympi”), whereby, besides the expected meaning “Jesus,” “Jupiter” (the actual “rector Olympi”[21]) also resonates, or the two ideas merge.
-And for “Olympi,” the more usual Christian alternative “caeli” could have been used.
+Surprisingly, the ruler is addressed with the non-Christian imagery of the “ruler of Olympus” (“rector Olympi”), intertwining the expected meaning of “Jesus” with that of “Jupiter” (the actual “rector Olympi”[21]).
+Likewise, the choice of “Olympi” rather than the more customary Christian alternative “caeli” is significant.

 [19] The reconstruction of the Latin text according to Staehelin 1975, 20–23.

-[20] The underlying text, a type of hymn stanza, could represent a humanistic expansion of the Marian hymn O quam glorifica luce coruscas (zugeschrieben an Hucbald von Saint-Amand, 840–930), in the same rare meter (catalectic Asclepiadeus minor), especially since the - known to be untraceable - cantus firmus of the Mass seems to have similarities with that of Févin’s Missa O quam glorifica (Strohm 1985, 148).
+[20] The underlying text, a type of hymn strophe, could represent a humanistic expansion of the Marian hymn O quam glorifica luce coruscas (attributed tp Hucbald of Saint-Amand, 840–930), in the same rare meter (catalectic Asclepiadeus minor), especially since the cantus firmus of the mass, notoriously resistant to reconstruction, seems to show similarities with that in Févin’s Missa O quam glorifica (Strohm 1985, 148).

 [21] “Rector” does not appear in the New Testament, but frequently in Ovid, especially concerning Augustus and Jupiter; see Flieger 1993, 67–69.